mskilab-org/gGnome.js/README.md

 ## Requirements

-For execution, you will only need Node.js installed on your environment.
+For execution, you will need Node.js installed on your environment, as well as [git lfs](https://git-lfs.github.com/).

 ### Node